LIFO stack of void *. List functions do not compile against a Stack.

 stack_pop

 Pops the top element of the stack and stores its data in data.
-Returns 0 on success, -1 on error
+Returns 0 on success, -1 on error. data must not be NULL; a null out-param does not drop the item.

 int stack_pop(Stack *stack, void **data);